-This looks like the inside of a video game, doesn’t it?
-Can you believe that this is someone’s bedroom?
-A 13-year-old girl named AJ loves Super Mario so much, her dad painted her whole room to look like the game!
-The walls look like the screens you see when you play.
-One wall shows Mario and other characters; another wall has bricks for them to climb.
-Even the funny clouds are made of teeny white and blue squares.
-The project started off small, but grew as AJ and her dad thought of more and more pictures to add.
-It’s a good thing nothing on the wall is moving, or AJ would never fall asleep.
+Can you believe this is someone’s bedroom?
+A kid named AJ loves the video game Super Mario so much, her dad painted her room to look like it!
+One wall shows Mario and other characters; another has bricks for them to climb.
+Even the clouds are made of teeny white and blue squares.
+It’s a good thing nothing on the wall is moving, or AJ would never fall asleep. super

 Wee ones: What shape are the bricks on the wall?
 How many sides does each one have?